Phaze-III/luftdaten-sensor-status/README.md

 # Dependencies

-The script depends on curl and html2text, both most likely available in the package repositories of your OS distribution.
+The script depends on _curl_ and _html2text_, both most likely available in the package repositories of your OS distribution.
 Source code is available
 at: